Sarah Houchens Looks Smoking Hot In A Leopard-Print Top, Hot Pants & Black Knee-High Boots

 “You look amazing in the pictures…I hope you’re staying safe,” a fourth person wrote.

-Sarah is no stranger to flaunting her gym-honed curves in her posts.
-She’s often seen rocking tiny bathing suits, skintight workout gear, and tiny tops.
+Sarah is no stranger to flaunting her curves in her posts.
+She’s often seen rocking bathing suits, skintight workout gear, and tiny tops.

 As previously reported by The Inquisitr, Sarah most recently gave her followers a thrill when she posed in a gray top and a pair of white thong panties that highlighted her booty.
 To date, that post has raked in more than 20,000 likes and over 440 comments.